“There’s a realization, a sort of a dawning of: I can’t sit on the sidelines anymore and watch what happens. I need to be involved.” – Jean Sinzdak

 Once you’ve got 25 register voters to sign that petition, you’re headed back to the Election Commission office.
 Shelia Allen, the Administrator of Election, verifies those signatures you’ve collected and qualifies your candidacy.

-That all has to happen before April 5th, 2018 at noon.
-Once you’re qualified, you’re on the ballot for this fall!
+Once you’re qualified, you’re on the ballot for this election!

 At the local level, there’s a lot of open seats in this year’s election.
 For the county, we’ll be electing people to these offices: